 MDTM Project Status (November 2016)

-Wenji Wu (Project PI)

 MDTM Project Background

-Multicore and manycore have become the norm for high-performance computing.
-These new architectures provide advanced features that can be exploited to design and implement a new generation of high-performance data movement tools.
-To date, numerous efforts have been made to exploit multicore parallelism to speed up data transfer performance: At the application level, various data movement tools or technologies have been developed, such as TCP-based GridFTP and BBCP.
-Parallel data transfer technologies are widely used in bulk data movement and provide significant improvement in aggregated data transfer throughput.
-These data transfer tools typically employ a multi-threaded architecture.
-For a data transfer, multiple threads can be spawned, with each thread handling one or multiple flows, depending on the runtime environments.
-At the OS level, major OSes have been redesigned and parallelized to better utilize additional cores.
-At the hardware level, new multi-queue NIC technologies have been introduced, and the use of NUMA (non-uniform memory access) systems is on the rise.
-Due to the scalability advantage of NUMA architecture over UMA (uniform memory access) architecture, high-performance data transfer systems are typically NUMA-based, with multiple NUMA nodes distributed across the system.

-Although these parallelization efforts have enhanced data transfer performance significantly, existing data movement tools are still bound by major inefficiencies when running on multicore systems.
-While there are numerous reasons for these inefficiencies, they fall into two general problem areas: (1) Existing data transfer tools are unable to fully and efficiently exploit multicore hardware under the default OS support, especially on NUMA systems.
-And (2) the disconnect between software and multicore hardware renders network I/O processing on multicore systems inefficient.
+DOE’s Office of Advanced Scientific Computing Research (ASCR) funded the Multicore-Aware Data Transfer Middleware (MDTM) project in order to address inefficiencies and limitations with the current generation of data tools running on multicore platforms.
+MDTM is a collaborative project by FNAL and BNL, with an objective to optimize and accelerate data movement on multicore systems.
+Multicore and many-core are now the norm in high-performance computing environments.
+To date, numerous efforts have been made to better exploit these multicore architectures in order to speed up data transfer performance.
+The current generation of data transfer tools, such as GridFTP and BBCP, have parallelized data transfers in order to provide significant improvement in aggregated throughput, particularly for bulk data movement.
+Although these parallelization efforts have boosted performance, the existing data transfer tools are still bound by major inefficiencies when running on multicore systems.
+While there are numerous reasons for these inefficiencies, they fall into two general problem areas: (1) existing data transfer tools are unable to fully and efficiently exploit multicore hardware under the default OS support, especially on NUMA systems; and (2), the disconnect between software and multicore hardware renders network I/O processing on multicore systems inefficient.
 These inefficiencies are fundamental problems that data movement tools will inevitably encounter when running on multicore systems.
 Ultimately, these inefficiencies constrain network I/O performance on the end systems.
-Such end system performance bottlenecks also impede the effective use of advanced (100GE-based) network.

-To address these inefficiencies and limitations, DOE’s Office of Advanced Scientific Computing Research (ASCR) is funding FNAL and BNL to collaboratively work on a Multicore-Aware Data Transfer Middleware (MDTM) project.
-MDTM aims to accelerate data movement toolkits on multicore systems.
+These inefficiencies will become more pronounced as network technology evolves toward terabit networks and 100GE end systems.
+MDTM is intended to provide a remedy to these inefficiencies.

 The MDTM project officially started at Oct 2013.
-The project website is http://mdtm.fnal.gov.

-The MDTM research team consists of the FNAL and BNL teams.
-All the team members have one teleconferences per week to discuss the progress and technical issues.
+Dr. Wenji Wu of FNAL is the project PI.
+The project team consisted of FNAL and BNL personnel.
+Teleconferences were conducted between the two Labs on a weekly basis to discuss progress and technical issues.

-FNAL team: Dr. Wenji Wu (PI), Dr. Liang Zhang, Mr. Phil DeMar, Mrs Lauri Carpenter
+FNAL team: Dr. Wenji Wu (PI), Dr. Liang Zhang, Mr. Phil DeMar, Ms. Lauri Carpenter

-BNL team: Dr. Dantong Yu (Co-PI), Dr. Dimitrios Katramatos
+BNL team: Dr. Dantong Yu (Co-PI), Dr. Shudong Jin.

+A project website (http://mdtm.fnal.gov) was created to help manage the project as well as provide a portal for public outreach.

 MDTM Deliverables

-The MDTM research team has completed the project on time and within budget.
-The original project proposal had two principal deliverables, The research team has created and developed several software packages (Figure 1).
+The MDTM project team completed project deliverables on time and within budget.
+The original project proposal had two deliverables: [1] MDTM middleware, which scheduled platform cores and managed the data transfer threads that ran on them; and [2] a modified version of the BBCP data transfer tool which could effectively utilize the capabilities of the MDTM middleware.
+As the project design progressed, it became apparent that the single thread per user design of the existing BBCP product and other current generation data transfer tools (GridFTP, etc.) would limit their ability to utilize the MDTM middleware optimally.
+In order to fully develop and test the MDTM middleware, a very basic FTP-based data transfer software module was developed to drive the MDTM middleware.
+At later stages of the project, the development tools (mdtmFTP(FNAL) and mdtmBBCP(BNL)) were enhanced to become products.
+During the course of the MDTM middleware development, it also became clear that instrumentation of the MDTM middleware would be necessary to understand what was happening at the system core/thread level.
+A GUI-based monitoring capability (mdtmGUI) was developed to provide real-time monitoring data on system core/thread usage.
+This tool was later enhanced to be a standalone product in its own right.
+As a consequence, the project team ended up creating and developing four distinct software packages (see Figure 1).

 Figure 1 The MDTM project deliverables

-The deliverables are outlined below:
+Each of these deliverables is described in detail below:

 FNAL deliverables

-mdtmGUI – a web-based tool developed to monitor and manage MDTM-enabled DTNs.
-However, it can also be deployed to monitor and manage any networked computer systems.

-Major features include:

-Online and real-time monitoring of data transfer status and progress

-Online and rea-time monitoring of DTN system status and configurations